mwaseem75/iris-mlm-explainer/README.md

 ![](https://github.com/mwaseem75/iris-mlm-explorer/blob/main/irisMLMExp.gif)

 # Prerequisits
-- You should have an account with [InterSystems Cloud SQL](https://portal.sql-contest.isccloud.io/cloudservices).
+- You should have an account with [InterSystems Cloud Service Portal](https://portal.sql-contest.isccloud.io/cloudservices).
 - You should have [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed locally.
 - You should have [Python3](https://www.python.org/downloads/) installed locally.

 # Getting Started
 We will follow the below steps to create and view the explainer dashboard of a model :
 - Step 1 : Close/git Pull the repo
-- Step 2 : Activate python virtual environment
-- Step 3 : Set InterSystems Cloud SQL connection parameters
+- Step 2 : Login to InterSystems Cloud SQL Service Portal
-- Step 4 : Running Jupyter notebook
-  - Step 4.1 : Explore USA housing (for USA housing price Prediction)
+  - Step 2.1 : Add and Manage Files
-  - Step 4.2 : Create table and import data
+  - Step 2.2 : Import DDL and data files
-  - Step 4.3 : Create Model
+  - Step 2.3 : Create Model
-  - Step 4.4 : Train Model
+  - Step 2.4 : Train Model
-  - Step 4.5 : Validate Model
+  - Step 2.5 : Validate Model
+- Step 3 : Activate python virtual environment
-  - Step 4.6 : Predict Model
+- Step 4 : Set InterSystems Cloud SQL connection parameters
 - Step 5 : Run Web Application for prediction
 - Step 6 : Explore the Explainer dashboard